VRTool

 in the floating cursor and in the boat attitude indicator.

 Left click the mouse to add a point to the track.
+Use backspace key to delete (correct) the last point.
 As you

-draw the track, point times are calculated based on polar
+draw the track, point times will be calculated based on polar

 wind forecasts are selected as you go.